typhoon-data-org/typhoon-orchestrator/docs/index.md

-# Typhoon Orchestrator
+# Typhoon Orchestrator Documentation

+Welcome to Typhoon!

-Typhoon is a Data Worfklow tool (ETL / ELT pipelines) for composing **Airflow** or AWS Lambda DAGs in YAML.
+Typhoon is a Data workflow tool (i.e. ETL / ELT pipelines) for composing **Airflow** or AWS Lambda DAGs in YAML.

-### Overview

 === "Why Typhoon"

+    Write Airflow DAGS 10x faster :rocket:.

-    To make creating batch ELT pipelines for the whole team supported by a Data Engineer friendly toolkit.
+    Make creating reliable data pipelines easy for the whole team :raised_hands:.

+    Simplicity and re-usability; a toolkit designed to be loved by Data Engineers :heart:.

-    **Supercharge your existing Airflow workflow**.
-Use Typhoon to create your DAGs with complete simplicity and re-usability.
-Deploying to your existing Airflow you can upgrade with zero risk and no migration work.
+    Deploying to your existing Airflow with zero risk and no migration work :relaxed:.

     **Workflow**: Typhoon YAML DAG --> transpile --> Airflow DAG

 === "Key Principles"